Pirates top Giants 6-5 for 5th straight win

+PITTSBURGH (AP) - The Pittsburgh Pirates are learning to win without Andrew McCutchen.
+A sudden power surge and a more mature approach on the bases is certainly helping.

-PITTSBURGH (AP) - Gregory Polanco and Francisco Cervelli homered and the Pittsburgh Pirates took advantage of a sloppy inning by former closer Tony Watson to slip by the San Francisco Giants 6-5 on Saturday for their fifth straight victory.
+Gregory Polanco and Francisco Cervelli homered and the Pittsburgh Pirates took advantage of a sloppy inning by former closer Tony Watson to slip by the San Francisco Giants 6-5 on Saturday night for their fifth straight victory.

+Polanco and Cervelli combined for 16 home runs last season on a team that finished under .500 and ranked in the bottom three in the majors in runs, home runs and slugging percentage.
+They're in the top 10 in all three a quarter of the way through 2018 thanks in part to Polanco and Cervelli's resurgence.
+Polanco already has eight home runs this season and Cervelli's two-run shot in the sixth pushed his total to six, just one short of his career high set in 2015.

+"You see the difference," Polanco said.
+"We're scoring a lot of runs, we're having fun."

-McCutchen received multiple standing ovations and two video tributes in his initial return to PNC Park on Friday night, with chants of "MVP" raining down from the upper deck before his first at-bat.
+McCutchen received multiple standing ovations and two video tributes in his initial return to PNC Park on Friday night after being traded in January, with chants of "MVP" raining down from the upper deck before his first at-bat.
 The moment proved cathartic for both McCutchen and his former team, which blasted four home runs on its way to an 11-2 victory.

 Things were a bit more muted 24 hours later, thanks in part to a 93-minute rain delay that left most of the crowd hiding under ponchos for protection from an intermittent downpour.
 Just like Friday, however, the crowd rose to its feet when McCutchen walked toward the batter's box in the first.
 McCutchen took off his helmet as the applause washed over him.
 He tried to cut it a bit shorter than the one on Friday, but Cervelli wouldn't let him.
 The catcher stood on the infield grass and refused to move toward his usual spot behind the plate to make sure his former teammate drank it all in.

-Then the baseball began and the Pirates kept right on rolling even without the player most responsible for the franchise's turnaround.
+Then the baseball began and the Pirates kept right on rolling even without the player most responsible for the franchise's turnaround while the Giants continued to scuffle.
+San Francisco started a 10-game East Coast trip with a sweep by sweeping Atlanta but now hasn't won in nearly a week.

-The team that finished 29th in the majors in home runs and 28th in runs last season is currently in the top 10 in both categories a quarter of the way into 2018.
-Polanco and Cervelli - who combined for just 16 homers in 2017 - now have 14 between the two of them.
-Polanco sent a shot to the seats in right-center just out of McCutchen's reach in the third and Cervelli took advantage of Jeff Samardzija late.

-Samardzija has struggled to find anything resembling rhythm this season and failed to go longer than five innings in each of his first four starters this season.
-He worked into the sixth this time around and stuck around at least one batter too many.
-Cervelli drove Samardzija's 98th pitch over the fence in center to put Pittsburgh in front.
+"It's tough," said Giants starter Jeff Samardzija, who allowed five runs in 5 2/3 innings to see his ERA creep up to 6.94.
+"You start out of the gate hot against a really good team down in Atlanta.
+But we pitched (well) in Atlanta.
+When we can go out and get right back in the dugout with some crisp innings, it keeps a good rhythm because it gets your hitters back in there to hit and score some runs."

 TRAINER'S ROOM